Link switches to other language version

 How expensive your studies will ultimately be will depend on many different factors and therefore cannot be quantified easily.
 However, if you pay attention to certain things, you can compile your list of costs.
 The largest foreseeable expenses at a glance:

 • Costs for studying: In most cases, there are no tuition fees at public higher education institutions.
 However, please note that there may be exceptions.
 Instead, there are usually semester contributions, for which you can budget between 100 and 400 euros per semester, depending on the institution.
+Sometimes your semester contribution covers a ticket for local public transport or you can purchase a discounted ticket.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.
 Further costs may arise from learning materials, books or laboratory work.
 Here, the expenses depend on the respective module and/or the possibility of borrowing books, among other things.

 • Cost of living: How much do you spend on food per month?
 How often do you go out partying or buy clothes?
 Will you have to pay money to a health insurance company?
 How high are your mobile phone and internet bills?
 Do you use streaming services?
 These are all examples of questions you can ask yourself to calculate how much money you need to live on each month.